 Beginning and ending in Packwood, Washington, the High Pass Challenge route uses low traffic paved national forest roads to explore the natural beauty that makes Washington special.
-Riders get timing to top, finisher award and medal, BBQ, food stops and road support.
+Riders get timed to the top.
+Based on your timed result to the top you earn a finisher's medal.
+Every rider receives a finishers gift, picnic lunch, food stops and road support.

 This is one of the most beautiful and unique places on earth, so enjoy the ride!

-The High Pass Challenge (HPC), a ride that takes riders on a 114 mile journey up to Mt.
+The High Pass Challenge (HPC), a ride that takes riders on a 104-mile journey up to Mt.
 St. Helen's Windy Ridge and back, was developed for the Cascade Bicycle Club in 2007 by Tom Meloy.